0xhades/instorm-checker/README.md

 ![alt text](img/2.png)

 # about
-i hope if you used my codes, credit me and mpg25 and fatih :) instagram @wwvq
+instagram @fenllz

-a little note: i wrote the program at hurry, so don't judge me :(
+a little note: this is an old program, maybe it doesn't work anymore